 Whichever side you’re on, a qualified expert witness can help break the logjam in your favour.

-Besides the truth, fair comment and qualified privilege, the Supreme Court of Canada has decided "responsible communication" is a factor in determining what constitutes defamation.
+Besides the usual defences of truth, fair comment and qualified privilege, the Supreme Court of Canada has decided "responsible communication" is a factor in determining what constitutes defamation.

 This does two things: It expands the defences available to media outlets accused of libel; but it also provides plaintiffs with new yardsticks by which to measure whether or not media "acted responsibly" on matters of public interest.